johnshearing/beemocracy/BeemocracyMina.md

       * No answers but throwing out ideas:
       * I am wondering about some kind of one time signature or zero knowledge proof that demonstrates that the person who completed the zero knowledge ceremony of human memory (discussed above) is the same person responding to a challenge of wallet ownership.
       * Also wondering if biometrics can be taken from the wallet holder but not attached to any type of KYC: voice, photos of hand, foot, elbow (areas not normally collected by KYC authorities but enough to establish uniqueness).
+      *
+    * Smart contract which pays out to jurors if governance proposal is passed.
+      * No answers but throwing out ideas:

 #### **Constitutional Amendments: Protecting Mina From Becoming Like The Central Banks Or From Being Enslaved By Them**